Can We Live on Mars? | Science Me

 Can We Live on Mars?

-Stephen Hawking once said that humans must colonise other planets within 100 years or face extinction.
-His fears included pandemics, climate change, nuclear war, artificial intelligence, or asteroid impacts wiping civilisation off the face of Earth.
+Stephen Hawking believed humans must colonise other planets within 100 years or face extinction.
+His fear was that climate change, nuclear war, AI, or an asteroid impact could wipe civilisation off the face of Earth.

 It's no secret that Elon Musk wants to colonise Mars as a backup home for humanity.
-But the practicalities of terraforming the Red Planet are still largely theoretical.
+But the practicalities of terraforming and colonising the red planet are still largely theoretical.
 So what needs to be done?

 Life on Earth evolved over billions of years under specific environmental conditions including temperature, pressure, and gravity.
 Even if it were possible for humans to biologically adapt to live on Mars, it would take us vast evolutionary timeframes to do so.